-Government Corruption & Church Scandals: Can Public Trust Be Restored?
+Corruption & Sex Scandals: Can Public Trust Be Restored?

-An explosion of media attention has recently sprung onto the scene regarding corruption and scandals.
-We have seen a number of political leaders who have been caught acting in ways most would consider deplorable.
-It seems as though Americans react with initial outrage calling for resignations of those elected to office.
-As a result of the outcries, some officials have resigned, others impeached and still others impeached yet not removed from office.
-Yet Americans seem to exhibit amnesia and forgetfulness regarding the debacle.
+An explosion of media attention has recently sprung onto the scene regarding corruption and scandals: Bill Cosby, Matt Lauer, Harvey Weinstein, Kevin Spacey and Tom Brokaw have all been in the news recently charged with sexual misconduct of some sort or another.
+We have also seen a number of political leaders who have been accused of similar deplorable behavior.
+As a result of the outcries, some professionals have resigned, others have had their day in court and most found guilty.
 The public seems to turn a blind eye, becoming even more desensitized.
 What about corruption in faith-based institutions?

 Public Officials and Faith-Based Scandals

 Scandals in faith-based institutions have also shattered our trust.
-Several pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, lying, cheating and defrauding their organization.
-We hold those elected to office to a higher standard of ethics.
+Several pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, as well as lying, cheating and defrauding their organization.
+We hold those elected to office to a high standard of ethics.
 Americans hold those in pastoral leadership to an even higher standard.

 There appears to be an increasing number of scandals both in government and faith-based organizations.
 Are we becoming desensitized?
 Are our morals and ethics decaying?

-I investigate why ethics are important for public administrators, whether elected or non-elected and show the need to apply a higher standard for those in pastoral leadership of faith-based institutions.
-There is a need for re-sensitizing Americans to the unacceptable, unethical and immoral practices of government whether public or private.
+Ethics are important for public officials, whether elected or non-elected.
+There is a need to apply a higher standard for those in pastoral leadership of faith-based institutions.
+There is also a need for re-sensitizing Americans to the unacceptable, unethical and immoral practices of individuals whether working for public or private organizations.

 Can You Legislate Morality?

 Research supporting the regulation of corruption is important.
-The first is that the lack of morals and ethics results in a violation of dignity and trust between the perpetrator and the victim.
-It is also important because evidence suggests that the incidence of scandal is increasing in government and faith-based institutions.
+One finding is that the lack of morals and ethics results in a violation of dignity and trust between the perpetrator and the victim.
+Moreover, evidence suggests that the incidence of scandal is increasing in government and faith-based institutions.

-The standard of ethics needs to be raised for those in governmental and pastoral leadership.
+The standard of ethics needs to be raised for those in powerful positions especially those in governmental and pastoral leadership.

-The following journal articles address corruption and scandals.
-The research question and critical assessment in support of my thesis is identified for each.
-Recommendations are found in Part 2.
+6 journal articles that address corruption and scandals are evaluated in this study.
+The research question in support of the thesis is identified for each.
+Critical assessments, including biases and strengths and weaknesses are presented.
+Recommendations to a local faith-based institution are found in Part 2.

 Article 1: Democracy and Deceit: Regulating Appearances of Corruption

-A strength of this article is the support of my thesis showing the need for regulating corruption, in this case the appearance of corruption.
+Warren is the Professor for the Study of Democracy at the University of Columbia and further demonstrates his expertise by having his writings appear in a peer reviewed journal.
+One of the biases might be that he over emphasizes democracy as the preferred form of government and seems to de-emphasize the fact that the United States is a Republic.
+A strength of this article in the support of the thesis shows the need for regulating the appearance of corruption.
 A weakness is that it does not use scientific methodology to define dependent and independent variables and provide evidence of its reliability and validity.
 The audience includes regulators and citizens.
-Warren is the Professor for the Study of Democracy at the University of Columbia and further demonstrates his expertise by having his writings appear in a peer reviewed journal.
-One of the biases might be that he over emphasizes democracy as the preferred form of government and seems to de-emphasize the fact that the United States is a Republic.

-Support for my thesis is evident in his statements about public trust and the need for regulation.
-He supports my notion of more recent interest in this topic since Watergate and the appropriateness of regulating corruption.
+Support for the thesis is evident in his statements about public trust and the need for regulation.
+He supports the notion of more recent interest in this topic since Watergate and the appropriateness of regulating corruption.
 He also notes the declining trust of the public since the 1960s.

 Article 2: Government Finance Officers Association Code of Professional Ethics: Anchor in a Sea of Change